Place Called Estherville: Part One: Early Spring

 The novel opens with Ganus who is working as a servant in the home of a prominent white family.
 One Sunday morning while the parents are at church, young-adult daughter Stephena enters the kitchen and flirts with Ganus, making him feel uncomfortable because he is concerned about being caught alone with a white woman.
 She forces him to perform a demeaning task, then she has him deliver her breakfast in bed.
-When he gets there she's naked, and she bites his arm trying to get him to hold her.
+When he gets there she is naked.
+She bites his arm while trying to get him to hold her.